deoktr/pof/README.md

     pof -f stager -k PasteRsStager > out.py
 ```

-You can also use the Python API directly, you can find examples in the corresponding directory or bellow.
+You can also use the Python API directly, you can find examples or see API usage bellow.

 ## Examples